 All Division of Natural Science courses prohibit academic dishonesty including, but not limited to, plagiarism and cheating.
+Submitted written assignments are checked for plagiarism.
 The minimum penalty is a grade of "0" (zero) on the examination or assignment.
 Academic dishonesty may also result in a grade of "F" for the course.